enmumne/Grumpy-GregTech-6/README.md

 This is a straight copy of my test instance, it should import and run with PolyMC/Prism, doesn't work on MultiMC because it needs to load patches to run on Java 21.

 Since it's a copy of my own instance, you should redirect it to your local Java 21 copy.
-My Java flags work with GraalVM.
+My Java flags (included in instance.cfg) work with GraalVM.
 I'm using Oracle official release (select "GraalVM for JDK 21" > "Windows"):
 https://www.oracle.com/java/technologies/downloads/#graalvmjava21
 (direct link for windows) https://download.oracle.com/graalvm/21/latest/graalvm-jdk-21_windows-x64_bin.zip